Stnmendel/STN/README.md

-# AetherAI Demo
+# Blog Demo

-This repository contains a simple Flask web application demonstrating an AI assistant called **AetherAI**.
-The application includes a basic chat interface and a placeholder subscription check.
+This repository contains a simple Flask web application that mimics an **Onedio** style blog.
+It showcases trending posts and standard articles with a minimal layout.

 ## Running the app